w3f/Grants-Program/applications/patron.md

 ### Smart contract explorer

 Explorer that behaves similarly to Subscan, which allows users to find smart contracts by their address and see the data of the smart contract (code, dependencies, version of the compiler, chain etc.).

-Using such an explorer, users can also interact with smart contracts by calling them using their own private keys.

 ### Smart contract verification module